Vishwjeet-Feb/functions/README.md

 ## 22. disableValidation :

-Disables validation for a given input field (sets required to false).
+Disables the validation for the specified input field identified by eleName by setting the "required" attribute to false.

 ### Syntax